-Lifetime Registration is required by the time the animal is 12 weeks of age.
+Lifetime Registration is required by the time the animal is 6 months of age.

 Registration makes sure your pet is provided with all the protection and regulation that the Companion Animals Act and Council can provide.
 The Act provides Council with a range of powers and responsibilities to ensure companion animals and their owners coexist with other members of the community who chose not to own cats or dogs.

 |Dog – Desexed (by relevant age eligible pensioner)

 |Dog – Not Desexed or Desexed (after relevant age)